MicroEJ/docs/VEEPortingGuide/pack.rst

 ~~~~~~~~~~~~~~~~~~~

 Legacy MicroEJ Generic Packs files end with the ``.xpfp`` extension.
-These Packs contain one or more Platform modules.
-See :ref:`platform_module_configuration` for their configuration.
+These Packs contain one or more VEE Port modules.
 They are classified using the following naming convention:

 ::